cloudflare/cloudflare-docs/content/magic-wan/analytics/_index.md

 ## Query Analytics with GraphQL

 GraphQL Analytics provides customers with a GraphQL API that they can query to receive raw JSON data of their Magic WAN traffic analytics.
-This data can be ingested into a SIEM or other tool and analyzed further
+This data can be ingested into a SIEM or other tool and analyzed further.

 - [Querying Magic WAN tunnel bandwidth analytics with GraphQL](/magic-wan/analytics/query-bandwidth/)
 - [Querying Magic WAN tunnel health check results with GraphQL](/magic-wan/analytics/query-tunnel-health/)